jasonvan/prexel/README.md

 First, a copy of Sublime Text 3 should be installed.
 It can be downloaded at:

     https://www.sublimetext.com/

-After downloading and installing Sublime Text, the plugin should be placed inside of the Sublime Text packages folder.
-Once inside, Sublime text will automatically load the plugin, **SO YOU'RE DONE**.
+After downloading and installing Sublime Text, the “prexel” folder found alongside this file should be placed directly inside of the Sublime Text “Packages” folder.
+This is the plugin folder.
+Once inside, Sublime Text will automatically load the plugin.
+The “Packages” folder can be found in the following locations.

 **Windows**